david-xhk/binary_tree/README.rst

  Traversing a Node tree
 ------------------------

-With a tree structure set up, there are several functions you can use to traverse it.
+With a tree structure set up, there are several :mod:`~binary_tree.tree` functions you can use to traverse it.

 traverse_pre_order()
 ^^^^^^^^^^^^^^^^^^^^